TransgenderDotOrg/static-site/README.md

 We welcome and appreciate your contributions!
 To contribute:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
+1. Create a new branch for your feature or bug fix
-3. Make your changes
+2. Make your changes
-4. Submit a Pull Request (PR)
+3. Submit a Pull Request (PR)

 Please note that for a PR to be approved, it must be verified by two senior developers.
 Be sure to use the provided PR template when submitting your PRs - this template will auto-populate your pull requests to guide you in providing the necessary information.